-Back in March-April 2020, when we lost all of our work and clients and projects were cancelled or postponed, our stress levels shot up, only to go through the roof after international flights stopped and borders closed.
+Back in March-April 2020, when we lost all of our work, clients and income as projects were cancelled or postponed, our stress levels shot up – only to go through the roof after international flights to and from Cambodia stopped and borders closed.

 Choose Cooking Projects That Are Engaging and Absorbing

 The key is to find cooking projects that engage you and involve you over time in the same way that a good course of study does.
 You want to be actively learning, to have the same kind of motivation to continue that a learning programme gives you, with tasks to undertake, challenges to overcome, new knowledge to be gained, skills to be acquired, and a sense of accomplishment once your project is complete.
 Find cooking projects that really interest you rather than choose food projects that everyone else is doing.

 Don’t Embark on Overly Ambitious Cooking Projects